mas-dse-pjmulroo/fitness_capstone/README.md

 The most recent copy of the database is stored externally of this repo due to it's size.
 It is labelled `endomondo.20170508.sql.gz` and is approximately 10GB.
 Uncompressed it takes up approximately 40GB.
 It can imported into PostgreSQL using `psql` utility.

+The file `altitude_lookup.20170605.sql.gz` contains an incomplete mapping of latitude / longitude to altitude (meters) from an external API.

 ## Clustering Notes

 #### Dependencies: